sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

 [OPTION END]

-**Congratulations!** You have successfully built Your Mobile Development Kit Client Using Cloud Build Service and you are now all set to [Enable Push Notifications in Your Branded MDK Client](cp-mobile-dev-kit-push-customclient).
+Congratulations, you have successfully built Your Mobile Development Kit Client Using Cloud Build Service and and you can continue with the remaining tutorials in this mission.

-[DONE]
+[VALIDATE_4]
 [ACCORDION-END]